maaislam/ab-test-boilerplate/README.md

 // ==/UserScript==
 ```

-Once Local development is done use the css from dist folder & find your js obect along with the polling function from index.js inside dist folder.
+Once Local development is done use the css from dist folder & find your js object along with the polling function from index.js inside dist folder.